Market overview: Fragile recovery on the financial markets

 In percent

 The graphic shows the performance of yields to maturity on 10-year government bonds in Switzerland, the USA and Germany.
-10-year yields to maturity are an important benchmark for interest rate developments.
+10-year yields to maturity are a key indicator of interest rate performance.
 A strong downward trend can be observed over the long term.
 However, we have seen a trend reversal towards higher interest rates since spring 2022.
-This trend continued to slow over the course of 2024, with Switzerland even experiencing a trend towards lower interest rates.
+The current war in the Middle East has also increased yields on government bonds.

 Source: SIX, Bloomberg Barclays